flightaware/casstcl/README.md

 The array is cleared each iteration for you automatically so you don't neeed to jack with unset.

 If the **-pagesize** argument is present then it should be followed by an integer which is the number of query results that should be returned "per pass".
 Changing this should transparent to the caller but smaller pagesize numbers should allow greater concurrency in many cases by allowing the application to process some results while the cluster is still producing them.
 The default pagesize is 100 rows.

+If the **-consistency** argument is present then it should be followed by a consistency level, which will be used when creating any statement(s).

 * *$cassdb* **connect** *?keyspace?*